Zulko/moviepy/docs/getting_started/compositing.rst

     final_clip.write_videofile("my_concatenation.mp4")

 The ``final_clip`` is a clip that plays the clips 1, 2, and 3 one after the other.
 Note that the clips do not need to be the same size.
-If they arent's they will all appear centered in a clip large enough to contain the biggest of them, with optionnally a color of your choosing to fill the borders.
+If they arent's they will all appear centered in a clip large enough to contain the biggest of them, with optionally a color of your choosing to fill the borders.
 You have many other options there (see the doc of the function).
 You can for instance play a transition clip between the clips with the option ``transition=my_clip``.

 Stacking is done with ``clip_array``: ::